Fleet Evolution

 • You’re over the age of 21

-• Your salary must not fall below the national minimum wage, or living wage, during monthly payments after any salary sacrifice arrangements.
+• Your salary must not fall below the national minimum wage, or living wage during monthly payments after any salary sacrifice arrangements.

 • You must have had a full driving licence for more than six months with no more than six current endorsement points for all vehicle drivers.

-If you meet all of these requirements, great news!
 You can start to look forward to getting yourself a brand-new electric car!

 What Will My Salary Sacrifice Contributions Include?

 Every month under the salary sacrifice scheme, a small portion of your gross salary will be deducted to make the payments for your car.
 Your take-home pay is slightly lowered, but this means you pay less tax and national insurance contributions.
-The deductions that are made will go towards:

 • General use of your new vehicle